marcusjwhelan/nedb-shell/README.md

 # To have either the affectedDocumentor affectedDocuments filled with the _id/s of changed
 # documents you have to set `returnUpdatedDocs: true` in the `options`.
 #
-# Here I will update many and see the changed objects Ids
+# Here I will update many and see the changed object _ids
 db.users.Update({ firstName: "John"}, { firstName: "Phillip"}, {multi: true, ... returnUpdatedDocs: true})
 > { changed: 3,